 Cyclobenzaprine is an FDA-approved drug since 1977.
 It is marketed under the brand names - Flexeril and Amrix.

 Flexeril is not a controlled substance according to the United States Controlled Substances Act, of 1970.
 Flexeril is prescribed for short-term treatment of muscle spasms, muscle sprain, and strain, and musculoskeletal-related injuries.
 Prescribing guidelines for Flexeril are that it should be used in combination with rest and physical therapy.

 Flexeril isn’t addictive according to Drug Enforcement Administration, but there are reports suggesting Flexeril abuse/misuse.
 People use Flexeril along with central nervous system depressants such as alcohol, sedatives or sedative-hypnotic drugs to enhance the effects.

-It is recommended not to drive or operate heavy machineries while using Flexeril.
-It is also urged to avoid alcohol, as combining muscle relaxants with alcohol increases the risk of accident.
+It is recommended not to drive or operate heavy machinery while using Flexeril.
+It is also urged to avoid alcohol, as combining muscle relaxants with alcohol increases the risk of accidents.